Consistency (statistics)

-In statistics, a procedure, such as computing confidence intervals or conducting hypothesis tests, is consistent iff the outcome of the procedure converges to the correct outcome as sample size goes to infinity.
+In statistics, a procedure, such as computing confidence intervals or conducting hypothesis tests, is consistent if the outcome of the procedure converges to the correct outcome as sample size goes to infinity.
 Use of the term in statistics derives from Sir Ronald Fisher in 1922.

 Use of the terms consistency and consistent in statistics is restricted to cases where essentially the same procedure can be applied to any number of data items.
 In complicated applications of statistics, there may be several ways in which the number of data items may grow.
 For example, records for rainfall within an area might increase in three ways: records for additional time periods; records for additional sites with a fixed area; records for extra sites obtained by extending the size of the area.
 In such cases, the property of consistency may be limited to one or more of the possible ways a sample size can grow.